How to Write a Good Plot: The Four Cs

 Change

 A satisfying plot also gives a feeling of change, a sense of a journey.
 The action might take us through many locations.
 The characters might complete a series of challenges.
 There will also be changes in their understandingand in the reader’s.
 As the story progresses, there is a sense that it cannot be undone.
-Irrevocable things have happenedfor instance, a divorce, or a death, or a character has travelled to the Moon.
+Irrevocable things have happenedfor instance, a divorce, a death, or a character has traveled to the Moon.

 Curiosity, crescendo, coherence and change.
 No matter what kind of story you’re navigating, whether you want to follow a well-charted plan or drift with the wind, let the Four Cs be your compass.